 12. Bike-Driven Jitney Tour

-Another fun way to see the French Quarter, or as it’s called in French, the “Vieux Carre,” is on a bike-driven jitney.
-(We used Bike Taxi Unlimited.)
 Pedaling speed allows a description of more of the awesome places packed tightly together in the area.
-The guides are not only energetic and agile, they are filled with knowledge about the area.
+The guides are not only energetic and agile, but they are also filled with knowledge about the area.
 Be sure to ask your driver about the best bars on Bourbon Street, as they are something New Orleans is known for.

 13. Muriel’s, a Spirited Dinner